$31.15-$38.59 hourly / $5,399.67-$6,689.24 monthly / $64,796.04-$80,270.88 annual

 May participate in analysis of proposed legislation, Board Rules, and administrative regulations related to personnel practices and procedures.

-May provide work direction to clerical staff.
+May provide work direction to technical and clerical staff.

 Performs related duties as assigned.

-A Personnel Analyst performs a variety of complex journey-level professional personnel work related to classification of positions, wage and salary and benefit administration, personnel policies, rules, and procedures, recruitment and selection, equal employment opportunity and affirmative action programs and services, and employer-employee relations.
+A Personnel Analyst performs a variety of complex journey-level professional personnel work related to job classification of positions, wage and salary and benefit administration, personnel policies, rules, and procedures, recruitment and selection, equal employment opportunity and affirmative action programs and services, and employer-employee relations.

 Principles, purposes, functions, policies, and practices of personnel management, including basic Merit System principles